-Below we’ll show you six types of website popups that will help with just that.
-You’ll see how to increase engagement with your content, get more views and traffic, and attract subscribers.
+In this post, we are going to show you six ways to use popups that will help you get more blog followers.
+You’ll see how to increase engagement with your content, boost post views, and attract email subscribers.

 2. Announce giveaways and contests